How to Create a Gravity Forms Survey and Enhance It With Gravity Perks

 Understanding what your customers are thinking can help you get feedback on your existing efforts and shape your future marketing and product strategies.

-For example, you can gather feedback on a potential new product idea or gauge the happiness of your existing customers with strategies like Net Promoter Score (NPS) or the Likert scale.
+For example, you can aggregate feedback on a potential new product idea or use satisfaction surveys to gauge the happiness of your existing customers with strategies like Net Promoter Score (NPS) or the Likert scale.